pi-2r/devfest2025-La-Guerre-des-Prompts-attaques-et-defenses-au-royaume-des-LLM/step_10.md

-# PyRIT: Framework for Security Risk Identification and Red Teaming in Generative AI System
+# PyRIT: framework for security risk Identification and Red Teaming in Generative AI System

 [<img src="img/step10.jpg" alt="gandalf" width="800">](https://www.youtube.com/watch?v=__m75rCcusM)
 > "They broke our defenses.
 They've taken the bridge and the West bank.
 Battalions of orcs are crossing the river", Gandalf, LOTR - The Return of the King